 Click Choose File, browse to the .lic file sent to you by the SnapGene team, then click Import License.

 Note: If you received a new license file (e.g., for additional licenses), instead check the box for Overwrite License File on License Server, then click Import License.

 Configuration of the license server is complete.
 Click OK.

 Review Shared License Usage

 To review the current SnapGene license usage, click the Dashboard link, then click Concurrent.
 The number of licenses in use (and available) will be shown in the In Use column.

 If the computer running the license server restricts access to ports, then ports 27000 - 27009 need to be made accessible to client computers attempting to contact the server.
 The daemon uses an ephemeral port.
 If you run a firewall, you may need to specify a port for the daemon.

 Restart the Server When Necessary

 For the licenses to be accessible, the administrator computer running this server must remain on.
 If the administrator computer is turned off and then back on, the server must be restarted.
 For this purpose, in the Start menu, click Programs → FLEXnet GSL → Start Server.
-You can avoid the need to restart the server by configuring it as a service.

 Configure the License Server as a Service